The fear of losing money

 How loss aversion shows up in everyday investing

-keeping money in cash ‘just in case’
+Keeping money parked in cash ‘just in case’

-waiting for the ‘perfect’ moment to start
+waiting for the ‘perfect’ moment to start investing

-needing to feel 100% sure before investing
+needing to feel 100% sure before putting money in

 overthinking small decisions for months